Colored Bosonic Models and Matrix Coefficients: Introduction

 For solvable lattice models, there is a paradigm that the edges of the model each correspond to a module for a quantum group.
 (For the models in this paper and~\cite{BBBGIwahori}, this paradigm applies to the fused versions of the models.)
 The partition functions in~\cite{KorffVerlinde} are made with the $U_{\sqrt{q}}(\widehat{\mathfrak{sl}}_2)$ Verma module, and they are the symmetric Hall-Littlewood polynomials.
 However in \cite{BorodinWheelerColored}, colored models based on $U_{\sqrt{q}}(\widehat{\mathfrak{sl}}_{r+1})$ Verma modules were introduced, and the resulting partition functions are nonsymmetric Hall-Littlewood (Macdonald) functions.
-The models in this paper are the special case where the spin parameter of Borodin and Wheeler $s=0$, and these are Verma modules with respect to a maximal parabolic subgroup whose radical is abelian (before quantization).
+In contrast with the more general models of Borodin and Wheeler (with $s=0$) the weights in this paper are Verma modules with respect to a maximal parabolic subgroup whose radical is abelian (before quantization).
 This may account for the monochrome factorization property.

 The Iwahori spherical functions are special cases of {\textit{matrix coefficients}} which are functions of the form $\langle \pi_{\mathbf{z}} (g) \phi, \psi \rangle$ where $\phi \in I (\mathbf{z})$ and $\psi \in I (-\mathbf{z})$, where the pairing $\left\langle \;, \; \right\rangle$ comes from the fact that $I (-\mathbf{z})$ is the contragredient representation of $I (\mathbf{z})$.
 In this paper we are taking $\psi$ to be the $K$-fixed vector in the contragredient module and $\phi$ to be $J$-fixed.
 It would be good to have lattice models whose partition functions are arbitrary (smooth) matrix coefficients of an arbitrary irreducible representation of $G$, which would be a full recasting of the representation theory of $G$.
 A more modest goal that seems in reach would be to represent the matrix coefficients for the principal series representations in which both $\phi$ and $\psi$ are Iwahori-fixed vectors.
 The results of this paper, and the philosophy of Iwahori-Metaplectic duality explained in~\cite{BBBGDuality} suggests that such models would be bosonic models similar to the fermionic models in~\cite{BBBGMetahori} (see also~\cite{ABW}) but for the quantum group $U_{\sqrt{q}}(\widehat{\mathfrak{sl}}_{2r})$ instead of the super quantum group $U_{\sqrt{q}}(\widehat{\mathfrak{sl}}(r|n))$.
 We hope to consider such models in a later paper.